lamarana2021/ecommerce_customer_analytics_sql/README.md

-# Project Title: Global E-commerce Customer Analytics - SQL
+# Project Title: Global E-commerce Customer Analytics (SQL)

 ## Project Overview
 In this project, an  exploratory analysis was performed for an e-commerce company (using a synthetic dataset) to reveal insights into revenue generation, loyalty patterns, customer behaviours and churn characteristics.